FIVE MOST SURPRISING FINDS

 At a legal aid salary, the debt is functionally unrepayable.
 This is not a character failure.
 It is a structural impossibility.
 A Black lawyer from a low-income family who borrowed for college, borrowed again for law school, and now carries six figures of compounding debt is not making a moral choice when she takes the corporate salary.
 She is making the only choice the system left available.

 The pipeline is therefore a funnel.
 Thousands of Black students enter law school each year, many with explicit intentions of serving their communities.
 Three years later, they emerge with debt that forecloses that intention.
 The corporate firms absorb them.
 The government agencies absorb them.
-The legal deserts remain exactly as they were, and the ABA publishes another report congratulating the profession on its diversity numbers without mentioning that the diverse lawyers are all in the same buildings, doing the same corporate work, serving the same corporate clients.
+The legal deserts remain exactly as they were.
+And the ABA publishes another report congratulating the profession on its diversity numbers without mentioning that the diverse lawyers are all in the same buildings, doing the same corporate work, serving the same corporate clients.

 The Justice Gap in Black Communities